JaredTheProfessional/skills-github-pages/index.md

 ---
 theme: minima
-author: Jared
+author: Jared is the author
-description: Jared's page
+description: Jared's page is the description
-title: Welcome
+title: Welcome is the title
 ---